googleforgames/open-match/README.md

 * **Assignment** - refers to assigning a player or group of players to a dedicated game server instance.
 Open Match offers a path to send dedicated game server connection details from your backend to your game clients after a match has been made.

 ## Requirements
 * Kubernetes cluster.
-Tested with version 1.9 and 1.10.
+Tested with version 1.9
 * Redis 4+.
-Tested with 4.0.10.
+Tested with 4.0.11
 * Open Match is compiled against the latest release of Golang.
-Tested with 1.10.
+Tested with 1.10.3

 ## Components